microsoft/AzureStackHCIJumpstart/README.md

 - Resolved issues where the disk media types were reset following a reboot

+- Moved functions that can be called by the user to the main module `\AzureStackHCIJumpstart.psm1`

-- Moved exported functions to the main module; removed non-exported functions to the helpers module.
-You should now only call functions located in the AzureStackHCIJumpstart module
+- Moved functions used by the module (not directly by the user) to the helpers module.

 # Getting Started